Texas Coastal Geology

 361-749-4152 send email

-Dr. Watson is a licensed marine and coastal consulting geologist with 40 years of experience studying the Texas Gulf Coast.
+Dr. Watson is a marine and coastal geologist with over 50 years of experience studying the Texas Gulf Coast.
 He is an expert on sediment transport, including thorough knowledge of the longshore sediment transport system in the surf, the geologic history of the Texas Coast, inlet and tidal hydrodynamics, and Texas coastal boundary law.
 Dr. Watson has experience in the design of harbor entrances and inlets.
 He has served as an expert witness in cases involving coastal boundary determination.
 These have included determination of the ownership of 55 square miles of wind-tidal flats in Kenedy County which overlie valuable natural gas deposits as well as ownership of the wind-tidal flats adjacent to South Padre Island.
 He has also served as an expert witness in several cases where the upland owner has lost beach front property due to beach erosion caused by manmade changes in the shoreline and river systems which have initiated severe beach erosion on most of the Texas coast with particularly severe erosion on parts of Bolivar Peninsula, Surfside, Sargent beach, West Galveston beach, and South Padre Island.

 Solution Graphics